 The Treaty requires the Parties to enter into a Fiscal Financing Agreement describing the financial relationship among the Parties.
-The FFA sets out funding amounts from Canada and British Columbia to NLG for supporting agreed-upon government programs and services, and for supporting treaty implementation activities.
+The FFA sets out funding amounts from Canada and British Columbia to NLG for supporting agreedupon government programs and services, and for supporting treaty implementation activities.
 The FFA also sets out terms, conditions, and reporting requirements for transfer payments.

-During the reporting period, funding from Canada amounted to \$74,512,178 for federally-supported programs and services, including: education, social development, health, physical works (capital/housing), local government, and non-commercial fisheries.
-Funding from British Columbia totalled \$2,722,560.
+During the reporting period, funding from Canada amounted to \$82,976,747 for federally-supported programs and services, including: education, social development, health, physical works (capital/ housing), local government, and non-commercial fisheries.
+Funding from British Columbia totalled \$4,778,257.
 All federal and provincial transfers were completed on time.

 Canada and British Columbia may also provide additional program or project funding to NLG to support specific initiatives; these funding amounts are indicated in relevant sections of this report.
-The Parties signed the current Nisga'a Nation FFA on February 26, 2010 with effective dates of April 1, 2009 to March 31, 2015.
-The term of the agreement was extended to March 31, 2017, and again to March 31, 2019.
-During the reporting period, the Parties signed the 2019 Nisga'a Nation Fiscal Financing Agreement Extension Agreement.
-Subsequent to the reporting period, the Nisga'a Nation FFA Agreement No. 3 was executed, with effective dates of April 1, 2019 to March 31, 2024.
+The Nisga'a Nation FFA Agreement No. 3 effective dates are April 1, 2019 to March 31, 2024.